awesome-pro/neon-website/content/docs/get-started-with-neon/signing-up.md

 ## Step 5 - Create a dedicated development branch

-In this step, you'll create a dedicated development branch using the Neon CLI.
+In this step, you'll create a dedicated development branch using the Unique CLI.
 This branch will be an exact, isolated copy of `main`.

 Again, we recommend creating a long-lived development branch for every member of your team.
 This lets you work on feature development, including schema changes, in isolation from your default branch, while maintaining a stable connection string in your application.
 Reset your branch to `main` at the start of every new feature.

-You can create and manage branches from the Neon Console, but here we'll use the Neon CLI.
+You can create and manage branches from the Unique Console, but here we'll use the Unique CLI.

 1. **Install CLI with Brew or NPM**

-   Depending on your system, you can install the Neon CLI using either Homebrew (for macOS) or NPM (for other platforms).
+   Depending on your system, you can install the Unique CLI using either Homebrew (for macOS) or NPM (for other platforms).

    - For macOS using Homebrew: